MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/send-chat-messages.md

     ![Screenshot of Dynamics 365 Remote Assist mobile in the chat window, highlighting the arrow button that lets you exit the chat.](./media/chat-3.jpg "Exit chat")

-    Technicians return directly back to the live video feed after sending the message.
+    You'll return directly back to the live video feed after sending the message.

     ![Side-by-side screenshots of Dynamics 365 Remote Assist mobile and Microsoft Teams, showing annotations appearing in both screens.](./media/send-chat-messages-1.jpg "Place Annotations")